SoftBank-backed DoorDash enters Japan

 “Our strategy has always been to empower local economies, especially in the suburban markets that are historically underserved, yet the appetite for connectivity between merchants and customers is high,” Chief Executive Tony Xu said in a statement.

-SoftBank already backs some of the largest delivery services in Japan, such as Uber Eats from Uber Technologies Inc (UBER.N) and Demae-can Co Ltd (2484.T).
+SoftBank already backs some of the largest delivery services in Japan, such as Uber Eats from Uber Technologies Inc and Demae-can Co Ltd.

 DoorDash, which has also branched out into delivery from grocery and convenience stores last year, reported a near three-fold jump in quarterly revenue to $1.08 billion.